Tweedie Calculus: Applications of Tweedie Calculus

 and the limit is independent of the approximating sequence. \end{enumerate} \end{proposition}

-The proposition implies that, once we condition on \(\Sigma=\Sigma_0\), the heteroskedastic problem can be handled with the same computational strategy developed in Section \ref{S: Computation}.
-In particular, Tweedie formulas can be obtained by working with the Fourier-domain representer \(\mathcal Q_{g,y,\Sigma_0}\), exactly as in the additive Gaussian model after the appropriate standardization.
+The proposition shows that, after conditioning on \(\Sigma=\Sigma_0\), the heteroskedastic problem can be treated using the same computational strategy developed in Section~\ref{S: Computation}.
+The existence and computation results from that section therefore apply pointwise in \(\Sigma_0\), with the marginal density \(f_Y\) replaced by the conditional density \(f_{Z\mid\Sigma}(\cdot\mid\Sigma_0)\), or equivalently by \(f_{Y\mid\Sigma}(\cdot\mid\Sigma_0)\) after the change of variables.

-I apply this conditional Tweedie calculus to a range of empirical Bayes estimands.
-Table~\ref{tab:conditional-tweedie-functionals} summarizes the one-dimensional formulas.
-Appendix~\ref{A: Examples} provides the derivations and extends the formulas for the posterior mean, posterior covariance, and posterior moment generating function to arbitrary dimensions.

 \begin{landscape}

 \end{landscape}